 If you are making a complaint on behalf of somebody, we will need their agreement to you acting on their behalf.

-We will tell you who we have asked to investigate your complaint.
-If your complaint is straightforward, we will usually ask somebody from the service to look into it and get back to you.
-In some cases, if the complaint is serious, we may ask someone from outside the organisation to investigate.
+We will inform you who we have asked to investigate your complaint.
+If your complaint is straightforward, we will usually ask somebody from the service to investigate it and get back to you.
+In some cases, if we deem the complaint is serious, we may ask someone from outside the organisation to investigate.

 We will set out to you our understanding of your complaint and ask you to confirm that we have got it right.
 We will also ask you to tell us what outcome you are hoping for.

-The person looking at your complaint will usually need to see the files we hold relevant to your compliant.
+The person investigating your complaint will usually need to see the files we hold relevant to your compliant.
 If you don’t want this to happen, it is important that you tell us.

 If there is a simple solution to your problem, we may ask you if you are happy to accept this.